Poetry Competition

 Poet’s Pause is part of a public art concept created by the late Joan Baron, an artist who developed the two Alta Lake Park sculpture sites with the intention of inspiring creativity.

-Seasoned and amateur writers of all ages are once again invited to contribute to public art in Whistler through the Poet’s Pause Poetry Competition, with submissions welcome from Thursday, February 15.
+Seasoned and amateur writers of all ages were once again invited to contribute to public art in Whistler through the Poet’s Pause Poetry Competition, with a deadline for submissions of March 14, 2024.

-We invite poets to submit original, unpublished works for the annual competition.
-The two winning poems will be displayed at the Poet’s Pause sculpture sites in Alta Lake Park: one at the large metal chimes titled “Lost in Sound” located in the north part of the park, and the other at the giant Adirondack chairs titled “Lakeside Couple” in the south end of the park.
+The two winning selections (see below) each received a prize of $250 and were read during a Council meeting in April as part of National Poetry Month.
+Both of the winning poems will also be displayed at the Poet’s Pause sculpture sites in Alta Lake Park: one at the large metal chimes titled “Lost in Sound” located in the north part of the park, and the other at the giant Adirondack chairs titled “Lakeside Couple” in the south end of the park.

 For more information: 2024 Poet’s Pause Poetry Competition Terms of Reference